ssriprak/ssriprak/README.md

 # Hi 👋, I'm Saujanya Sriprakash
-A passionate Data Analyst with I am Aspiring Data/business analyst with 2 years of experience, skilled in Excel, SQL, PowerBI, and Tableau.
+I am Aspiring Data/business analyst with 2 years of experience, skilled in Excel, SQL, PowerBI, and Tableau.
 I am currently a masters student in ASU.
 I currently live in Arizona.
 I’m currently learning data science algortihms and recommendation systems

 - 📫 How to reach me: _sriprakashsaujanya@gmail.com_